5 Tips to Get Your Vacation Rental Property Ready for Summer

 One of the most common challenges of a vacation property during the summer is that it can use a lot of energy.
 Everything from lighting to the use of your air conditioner can really push up those energy bills.
 Going green with products such as longer-lasting lightbulbs and temperature-controlled A/C units can greatly reduce the energy being used throughout your stay.

 As you can see from the information above, there are several things you can do to get your vacation rental property ready for the summer.
-Simply go one by one and begin implementing into your own property.
+Simply go one by one and begin implementing them into your own property.